Astha-950/Health-Mate/README.md

 ## 🚀 Future Scope

-PCOSaathi has the potential to evolve into a **comprehensive AI-powered women’s health assistant**.
+Health Mate has the potential to evolve into a **comprehensive AI-powered women’s health assistant**.
 Future improvements include:

 ### 1️⃣ **Enhanced Machine Learning Models**
 - Integration of **deep learning models (LSTMs, Transformer-based models)** for more **accurate health predictions**.